SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Chakra: 11, \+1 per 2 speed of the multi-throw
 Stamina: As multi-throw
-Damage: \+1d6 per weapon thrown
+Damage: \+Xd6
 Range: As multi-throw
 Speed: As multi-throw
 Seal Speed: The speed of the multi-throw.
+Special: Burns X/2

-Tags: Energy, Projectile, Ranged Weapon, Multi-throw
+Tags: Attack, Projectile, Energy, Weapon, Multi-throw

 Effects:
+X is the number of weapons thrown.
 This technique benefits from your ninjutsu damage bonus, on top of the normal multi-throw damage bonus.
 Projectiles used in this technique are rendered unusable afterwards by the intense heat.
-This jutsu adds Burns equal to half the number of weapons thrown up to a maximum equal to the attack’s Speed.

 ### **Goukyaku no Jutsu \- Grand Fireball Technique**

 Generations ago, this technique was passed down from father to son within the Uchiha clan as an informal, but sometimes very serious, rite of passage.
 As time passed its use spread first to other Konoha ninja, and then much further.

 Chakra: 20
-Damage: 16d12.extra(9)
+Damage: 12d12!o>9
 Range: 30
 Area: 15
 Speed: 14
-Seal Speed: 10
+Seal Speed: 13

-Tags: Energy, Projectile, AoE

-Effects:
-If the victim fails a status roll this inflicts Burns 6\.
+Special: Burns 6

+Tags: Attack, AoE, Energy

 ### **Ryuuka no Jutsu \- Dragon Fire Technique**

 This jutsu is painfully slow and inaccurate, making its usefulness situational at best.
 Most users of the technique find some way to bind or disable their opponents before trying to attack with it.
 On the other hand, if it manages to connect it can be astonishingly devastating.

 Chakra: 25
-Damage: 10d20.extra(11)
+Damage: 10d20!o>11
-Accuracy: \-8
+Accuracy: \-6
 Range: 25
 Speed: 20
 Seal Speed: 16
-Special: Burns 8, Ignite 10
+Special: Burns 8, Ignite 6

-Tags: Energy, Projectile
+Tags: Attack, Projectile, Energy

 Effects:
 This technique benefits from double the user's ninjutsu damage bonus.
-If the opponent fails a status roll, the severity of the Burns and Ignite are both doubled.

 ### **Kasumi Enbu no Jutsu \- Mist Blaze Dance Technique**

 Once you perform the handseals, this jutsu allows you to exhale a slightly translucent cloud of potentially flammable gas.
 Even so much as a spark will spell trouble for anyone unfortunate enough to be within it.
 As an added effect, the glass is ever-so-slightly toxic.

 Chakra: 14
+Upkeep: 1
-Damage: 6d10.open(6)
+Damage: 10d10!o>(8\-X)
 Radius: 20
 Range: 20
 Speed: 8
 Seal Speed: 10

 Tags: Utility, AoE, Environmental

 Effects:
 This technique initially does no damage.
-However, it detonates and does only the listed damage (6d10.open(6)) across the listed area, if a Katon jutsu contacts its area, or if a person with an Ignite status of 5 or higher is present.
-This explosion cannot be dodged (though the effect which triggered it, if an attack, can still be dodged or otherwise defended against normally).
+However, it detonates if a Katon jutsu contacts its area, or if a person with an Ignite status of 5 or higher is present.
+The explosion only deals the listed damage across the area with X being the rank of jutsu used or or the ignite /3  This explosion cannot be dodged (though the effect which triggered it, if an attack, can still be dodged or otherwise defended against normally).

 The gas is also particularly thick, and not particularly breathable.
 Every 10 IC that someone spends in the cloud adds a Suffocation 1 status to them.

 A person is never considered to be affected by more than one Mist Blaze Dance, even if the areas of the techniques overlap.
+Mist Blaze Dance is removed from the battlefield after a number of IC equal to 30+ your ranks in Chakra Control or if it explodes.

 ### **Yoen no Jutsu \- Ember-Burning Technique**